collective/diazotheme.startup/README.rst

 Introduction
 ============

-``diazotheme.startup`` package provides diazo themes based on the `Initializr`_ using the **theming** and **packaging** features available for create Diazo_ theme using `plone.app.theming`_.
+``diazotheme.startup`` package provides diazo themes based on the *Initializr* using the **theming** and **packaging** features available for create Diazo_ theme using `plone.app.theming`_.

+`Initializr`_ is here to kick-start the development of your new projects.
+It generates templates based on HTML5 Boilerplate by allowing you to choose which parts you want or don't want from it.
+A `responsive template`_ has also been added to start from a basic design instead of a blank page.

-This package contains six diazo themes that are good to use as startups for new themes.
+This package contains *five diazo themes* that are good to use as startups for new themes.
 Four of the themes are to be used with `Sunburst Theme`_ as Theme base.

-The three default options you get with `Initializr`_:
+The *three default themes* options you get with `Initializr`_:

 - **Startup Initializr Bootstrap Jumbotron** Theme, it's a HTML5 boilerplate bootstap option based on `Bootstrap Jumbotron example`_.
 It's got the hero unit on